sanjay-ramajayam/MCAD-Mini-Project---Tip-Calculator/README.md

 - Calculate the tip and total bill with a button click.
 - Display the calculated tip and total bill amounts.

-## Screenshots
-Include a screenshot of the app here if applicable.

 ## Project Structure

 The project consists of the following files: